ckinateder/stegosaurus-midi/README.md

 The Stegosaurus will use the following MIDI messages.
 Keep in mind that the first 4 bytes of the message are specific to the SysEx MIDI protocol.
 The rest of the message is the actual data.
 Every message is concluded with the SysEx end byte `0xF7`.

+### Memory Layout
+There are 128 presets, each with 16 slots.

 ### Message Structure

 The message is broken up into 2 parts: the header and the data.
 The header is the first 4 bytes of the message, and the data is the rest of the message.